Five Reasons To Love Iceland in the Winter

 Iceland Winter: Is The Weather Really That Bad?

 Iceland is a true four-season photographic destination.
 As I wrote in a 2013 Popular Photography feature article, the country has often been mistakenly characterized in the past as cold, barren, and probably hostile to visitors.
 And with a name like Iceland, one can be forgiven for thinking of this small, northern Atlantic island country in such a way.
 But with tourism on the rise, the perception is quickly changing.
 It would be harder to find a more comfortable, less barren, and more welcoming country than Iceland anywhere on the planet.
-It’s also beautiful beyond words, which happens to be a boon to those of us who make a living creating images.
+It’s also beautiful beyond words, which happens to be a boon to those of us like me who make a living making photos.
 But even to those who know and love Iceland dearly, the idea of visiting in winter might be a bit too much to bear.
 But Icelandic winters, for the most part, are no colder than those in New York, London, or Paris.
-In fact, there are some pretty compelling reasons to visit and photograph Iceland in winter – even on purpose.
+In fact, there are some pretty compelling reasons to visit and photograph Iceland in winter – yes, even on purpose.

 1. Fewer Tourists and Photographers